 30+ nights · furnished · flexible

-StayWork CDMX offers furnished monthly apartments in Mexico City for guests who need a place that works beyond the first weekend.
-Stay in Roma Norte if you want walkability, cafes, and a stronger remote-work setup, or choose Narvarte for quieter blocks, better value, and a steadier day-to-day rhythm.
-Every stay is built around fast Wi-Fi, self check-in, and a simpler booking path than a traditional lease.
+StayWork CDMX offers furnished apartments in Mexico City for guests who need a place that works beyond the first weekend.
+Roma Norte gives you walkability, cafes, and the strongest remote-work setup; Narvarte gives you quieter blocks, better value, and a steadier day-to-day rhythm.

 What actually matters in a monthly apartment in Mexico City